 Considering a Year of Service?

-UW-Madison continually ranks as one of the top schools in the nation for students who volunteer with service organizations post-graduation.
-In fact, the UW was named the No. 2 all-time producer of Peace Corps volunteers, an organization that has been around since 1961.
-A year of service is a great way for new grads to develop hands-on skills working with and serving a wide variety of communities and cultures.
+UW-Madison continually ranks as one if the top schools in the nation for students who volunteer with service organizations post-graduation.
+A year of service can be a great way for new grads to develop hands-on skills working with and serving a wide variety of communities.